MDH Current Activites: Perflurochemicals (PFCs) in Minnesota

 - MDH is also sampling non-community, public wells (businesses, schools, churches, etc.) and providing drinking water advice as needed.

-- Sampling detected PFCs above the health based drinking water values in the stormwater drainage system.
-The system helps to control flooding in the Lake Elmo area.
+- Sampling in 2016 and 2017 detected PFCs above the health based drinking water values in the “Project 1007” stormwater drainage system that helps to control flooding in the Lake Elmo and West Lakeland Township area.

 - Sampling near this drainage system indicates that PFC-contaminated water has infiltrated from the surface water to groundwater and affected nearby wells, many of which exceed EPA and MDH health based values.

-- Most of the private well sampling in spring 2017 will focus on defining the extent of groundwater contamination along the course of the stormwater drainage system.
+- M Most of the private well sampling in fall 2017 will continue to focus on defining the extent of groundwater contamination downgradient of the stormwater drainage system.

-Public meetings were held in September and November in Lake Elmo and Cottage Grove.There will be more opportunities to meet with MDH and MPCA staff in the future when we have new information available.
+Public meetings were held June 2017 in Lake Elmo and Cottage Grove.There will be more opportunities to meet with MDH and MPCA staff in the future when we have new information available.

 Until their wells are tested, residents who have concerns about their health can take steps to reduce their potential exposure to PFCs.
 Filters containing activated carbon or reverse osmosis membranes have been shown to be effective at removing PFCs from water supplies.
 Other types of common water treatment systems, such as water softeners, are not likely to remove PFCs.
 Boiling water will not remove PFCs.